Sport Science Challenge guidelines

 - applicant or partner organisation(s) are currently receiving Queensland Government funding for the proposed project.

-Note: if you are successful your project must commence within 60 days after the Queensland Government signs the application approval.
+Note that if you are successful your project must commence within 60 days after the Queensland Government signs the application approval.

 Using the Sport Science Challenge funds